 Carry out final health and safety checks

-The Homes (Fitness for Human Habitation) Act introduced on the 20th of March 2019 emphasised a landlord’s responsibility to ensure that their rental property is fit to live in from the start of a tenancy and throughout.
+The Homes (Fitness for Human Habitation) Act, introduced on the 20th of March 2019, emphasised a landlord’s responsibility to ensure that their rental property is fit to live in from the start of a tenancy and throughout.

 Ideally, you’ll have had a good idea of whether your property was up to standard when you put it on the market.
-However, it’s still important to carry out the necessary checks before your new tenants move in to ensure their safety and protect yourself from potential liability issues.
+However, it’s still essential to carry out the necessary checks before your new tenants move in to ensure their safety and protect yourself from potential liability issues.